 BA in Urban Studies

-UIC's four year Urban Studies program offers the opportunity to share the laboratory that great urbanists and planners used to study and transform cities, the Chicago metropolitan region.
+UIC's four year Urban Studies program offers students the opportunity to study cities in order to transform cities once they graduate.
 Our students experience and analyze urban issues from many different academic and practical perspectives in a department dedicated exclusively to the city.

 First year students interested in the admission to the Bachelor of Arts in Urban Studies must complete a common application to the University and be admitted by the Department of Urban Planning and Policy, College of Urban Planning and Public Affairs.
 Admission is competitive, and preference is given to those applicants selected to have the best potential for academic success.